trikatechnologies/listrak-pixel/docs/README.md

 - **Email Input Field IDs**: Listrak's cart abandonment feature works in part by capturing email addresses when shoppers type them into certain fields.
 These field IDs can be specified here, separated with commas and no spaces like `emailField1,emailField2`.

 - **Preference Center Name**: This app creates a new store route with the path `/preference-center` which displays the Listrak Preference Center.
 Referencing your Listrak Preference Center integration instructions, input the value for the `data-ltk-prefcenter` attribute of the Preference Center div here.

+The settings below are only needed if you have created a [Listrak Data Integration](#Listrak-Data-Integration).

+- **Client ID**: Your Listrak Data Integration Client ID.

+- **Client Secret**: Your Listrak Data Integration Client Secret.

+- **Full Catalog Import**: Send your entire product catalog to Listrak.
+This will happen on the first SKU update after enabling the option.

 ## (Optional) On-Site Recommendation Integration Block